asmundstavdahl/notes-go-1/DESIGN_POC.md

 *   **`GET /`**
     *   **Handler**: `listNotesHandler` (in `handlers.go`)
     *   **Functionality**: Reads notes from `notes.json`, renders `index.html` template, displaying all notes and a form to create a new note.
-    *   **UI**: Basic list of note titles/previews.
+    *   **UI**: Basic list of note previews.
 Form with a textarea for note content and a submit button.

 *   **`POST /notes/create`** (or simply `POST /` if we handle form submission on the same page)
     *   **Handler**: `createNoteHandler` (in `handlers.go`)